neurodebian/SciDeployGuide/guide.rst

   Journal of Machine Learning Research 8(Oct):2443--2466, 2007. http://www.jmlr.org/papers/volume8/sonnenburg07a/sonnenburg07a.pdf

-If possible, provide references to be used to cite your work.
+Please do not enforce, but rather advise, users to reference your software or a corresponding scientific publication relevant to the software.
+For that, provide references to be used to cite your work.

+It is conventional that copyright/license information usually distributed along with the software in file COPYING.txt or LICENSE.txt

 Document it
 ~~~~~~~~~~~

+At minimum provide README.txt describing briefly what is the software
+good for and how to use it, and INSTALL.txt for
 sphinx  wiki

 Provide clean ways to contact you